 You say: “There are some philosophers who believe that philosophy has a more modest aim than the advancement of knowledge: that of therapeutics.”

-Yes, philosophy has been re-branded recently by the Trump Academy and is now essentially a wellness program on a par with Yoga or Neurotics Anonymous.
+Yes, philosophy has been re-branded recently by the Trump Academy and is now essentially a wellness program on par with Yoga or Neurotics Anonymous.
 This is, indeed, a far cry from Plato’s Academy where only the mathematically and mentally fit were allowed to enter.

-What is a bit curious, though, is that the therapeutic philosopher occasionally forgets his modest aim and engages in a discussions about profit theory which is far beyond his modest intellectual means.
+What is a bit curious, though, is that the therapeutic philosopher occasionally forgets his modest aim and engages in a discussion about profit theory which is far beyond his modest intellectual means.
 To recall, after 200+ years “A satisfactory theory of profits is still elusive.”
 (Desai, Palgrave Dictionary) This includes Marx’s profit theory, which the therapeutic philosopher finds self-evident.
 This is self-debunking.

 You criticize my working paper: “If, as you waste no opportunity to point out, you wish to enlighten dunderheads, you might have included illustrative examples.”